 - Acure Organics Moroccan Argan Oil Conditioner (light and fresh scent)

-In the picture, I used a glass spray bottle I got during a Zulily sale, but I’ve also used this spray bottle from amazon and the sprayer actually works better for this.
+I used a glass spray bottle I got during a Zulily sale, but I’ve also used this spray bottle from Amazon and the sprayer actually works better for this.

-- 2 tablespoons conditioner of choice (see above)
+- 2 TBSP natural conditioner of choice (see above)

-- 10+ drops of essential oil of choice (completely optional)
+- 10+ drops of essential oil of choice (optional, see note below; adds scent and some benefits)

 - Boil water and marshmallow root in a small pan.